2019 Formula One World Championship: Closing rounds

-At the Mexican Grand Prix, Hamilton won his tenth Grand Prix of the season, after a first-corner touch with Verstappen that saw them both crossing the grass at turn 2.
+At the Mexican Grand Prix, Leclerc took his seventh pole position of the season, ensuring that he would end 2019 with the most poles of any driver.
+Hamilton won his tenth Grand Prix of the season, after a first-corner touch with Verstappen that saw them both crossing the grass at turn 2.
 Verstappen lost several positions, and in fighting his way back past Bottas sustained a puncture that effectively ended his challenge.
 Sebastian Vettel finished second and Valtteri Bottas third.
 Although Hamilton could have taken the World Championship, he was unable to outscore Bottas by a sufficient number of points.